-A secondary focus is the genealogy of the Loyalists.
-To help those who are interested in proving their loyalist descent in order to earn a UE Certificate or Loyalist Descent Certificate which many people frame and display proudly, the Nova Scotia Branch has several members who have developed genealogical expertise and who are willing to direct and assist those who wish to explore their family histories.
+A secondary focus of the Nova Scotia Branch is the genealogy of the Loyalists.
+To help those who are interested in proving their loyalist descent in order to earn a UE Certificate or Loyalist Descent Certificate which many people frame and display proudly, there are several members who have developed genealogical expertise and who are willing to direct and assist those who wish to explore their family histories.
 For assistance please contact Branch Genealogist, Carol Harding, using the address email@example.com.

 In 1983 members prepared a booklet entitled Our Loyalist Ancestors - Biographical Sketches of Loyalist Ancestors of the Membership .
 There are 22 Loyalists included being: Samuel Andrews, Robert Bayard, John and Letitia Bell, Chambers Blakely, David Bleakney, David Burlock, Colin Campbell, Edward Crawford, Peter Earle, Joseph Embree, Jacob Fenton, James Hatfield, Stephen Humbert, Elisha Jones, Oliver Lyman, Donald MacAlpine, Samuel Perry, Gabriel Purdy, John Rushton, John George Webber, and Edward Winslow.